DoSomething/contentful-prototype/docs/development/features/stat-card.md

 Render the `StatCard` component with the following props:

 - `title`: the title of the card, formatted to all caps
-- `number`: the stat number whichs gets formatted to a U.S. English locale (comma separated)
+- `number`: the stat number which gets formatted to a U.S. English locale (comma separated)
 - `link`: an object containing `url` & `text` which gets rendered as an anchor link at the bottom of the card (usually to link to a campaign or article representing the stat)
 - `backgroundColor`: a css compatible background color which will be assigned as the `backgroundColor` property of the card